alextbradley/MEC/README.md

 Click this --> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/climatom/MEC/main?urlpath=rstudio) and then navigate to the "Code" directory and click "GO.r".
 You can then click "Source" (top right of the editor) to run the model.

 ### Development
 This is currently a work in progress.
 Please be patient whilst resources are added.
-Questions/comments can be sent to tom[dot]matthews[at]kcl.ac.uk
+Questions/comments can be sent to alex[dot]bradley[at]kcl.ac.uk